Commitment rules

 The doctors, however, take Chiara by the hand and explain to her that there are decisions to be made immediately.
 “I had two options.
 The first was to operate a pancreaticoduodenectomy, a very long name to indicate the removal of the entire duodenum, a part of the stomach, the head of the pancreas and then reassembling everything.

 A demanding and risky operation rarely practised at my age.
 The second option was cortisone-based therapy for a month to see if the problem was inflammatory.
 Still, otherwise, it would have been impossible to operate before another two months after the end of the treatment.”
-Chiara finds herself making one of the most difficult decisions of her life after a positive result from her pancreatic cancer tests.
+Chiara finds herself making one of the most difficult decisions of her life after a positive result from her pancreatic disease of cancer tumour tests.

 Still, she does it quickly and says, “No, let’s have surgery”.